zdravkov/kendo-docs/api/dataviz/diagram.md

 ### modelToLayer

 Transforms a point from Model coordinates to Layer coordinates.
-Layer coordinates are relative to the drawable canvas - SVG, 2d canvas context, etc.
+Layer coordinates are relative to the drawing surface.

 #### Parameters